ben-dh3/broken_blog_application/http_bites/01_intro_to_http.md

 At a high-level, when a client needs to interact with the program, it sends a **request** to the server through the Internet.
-When the server program receives this request, it does some work, perhaps communicate with a database behind the scenes, and then sends back a **response** to the client.
+When the server program receives this request, it does some work, perhaps communicates with a database behind the scenes, and then sends back a **response** to the client.

 This process is repeated as many times needed, depending on what the application